spax021/OrangeHRM/OrangeHRM/README.md

 1. **TestAPIverifyAddingNewCandidate**: Verify that Admin can add a new candidate via API.
 2. **TestAPIverifyAddingAttachmentToNewRecruit**: Verify that an attachment can be added to a new recruit via API.
+3. **TestAPIverifyUpdateingNewCandidate**: Verify that Admin can update existing candidate via API.